rixx/books.rixx.de/src/reviews/2015/the-rhesus-chart.md

   rating: 4
 ---

-Just a review to remind myself what happened here and why I liked the book.<br /><br />We meet Mhari again!
+Just a review to remind myself what happened here and why I liked the book.

+We meet Mhari again!
 Bob is amazingly grown-up about it.
 Everybody realizes they get played early on … and still: people die.
 A lot of them.
 Including Angleton.
-Because their opponent is a century-old PHANG.<br /><br />Written very smoothly, Stross is really in his element here.
+Because their opponent is a century-old PHANG.

+Written very smoothly, Stross is really in his element here.
 Feels effortless, and is easy to read.